yugecin/pawndocimproved/README.md

 * more uniform style, larger fontsize
 * member types each have a different color
 * fixed titles showing for empty properties in firefox and chromium
+* fixed document not scrolling to anchor on initial page load with url fragment
 * add generated index table at the top
 * element names are now links that link to their own anchor
 * add link to 'top' at the end of every member section